clem9nt/42_Libft/README.md

 ##  Summary

-First project of **[42Paris](https://42.fr/)** aims to create its own standard library by creating certain existing and non-existing functions from scratch.
+First project of **[42Paris](https://42.fr/)** aims to create its own standard library based on `libc` by creating certain existing and non-existing functions from scratch.
 This library is also intended to be used and enriched with the functions of our choice throughout the curriculum.

 > *"It will contain a lot of general purpose functions your programs will rely
 > upon."* - [Subject](https://cdn.intra.42.fr/pdf/pdf/57361/en.subject.pdf)